 What Are Oxford Shoes?

-This shoe is the mother of all dress shoes.
+The Oxford shoe is the mother of all dress shoes.
 In black patent leather, they are the number one choice to wear with a tuxedo in the evening.
-They’re considered the dressiest of daytime shoes, as their slim profiles pair excellently with business suits.
-If they’re exceptionally well-polished, a pair of non-patent black oxfords can be worn with a tuxedo.
+Additionally, Oxfords are considered the dressiest daytime shoes, as their slim profiles pair excellently with business suits.
+Moreover, a pair of non-patent leather black oxfords can even be worn with a tuxedo if they’re exceptionally well-polished.

 Are They Called “Oxfords” Or “Balmorals”?

 Both names refer to the same thing in a general sense.
-The terms have English origins, with “oxford” coming into use as a result of the shoe being born at Oxford University, and “balmoral” being named after Balmoral Castle in Scotland.
+The terms have English origins, with “Oxford” coming into use because the shoe was born at Oxford University and ” Balmoral” being named after Balmoral Castle in Scotland.

-In the States, oxford is certainly the favored term among the majority of men.
-We use the term interchangeably.
+In the States, oxford is undoubtedly the favored term among the majority of men, so we use the term interchangeably.

 History Of Men’s Oxford Shoes

-We can trace the oxford’s origins to the year 1800 in -big surprise- England.
+We can trace the Oxford dress shoe’s origins to the year 1800, which is a big surprise in England.
 At the time, students at Oxford University commonly wore a half boot with side slits that was called the Oxonian.

 The laces of an oxford were originally placed on the outside of the shoe, taking the place of the side slits of the boot from which it’s derived.
 This is a rather uncommon look today and is regarded as quite fashionable.

-It’s fun to think that this unorthodox shoe is actually closer to the original article than what is typically on offer in stores.
+It’s fun to think that this unorthodox shoe is closer to the original article than what is typically offered in stores.

 How Do You Wear Oxford Shoes?

-The balmoral is the quintessential suit shoe, for starters.
-If you own a pair of bals in black and medium brown, you will be able to wear them with nearly any suit you can imagine.
+The Balmoral is the quintessential suit shoe, for starters.
+If you own a pair of black and medium brown bals, you will be able to wear them with nearly any suit you can imagine.
 It’s a popular shoe amongst those who work in government, law, finance, and other sartorially conservative industries.

 Do Oxfords Need Laces?

-Back around 2010-2011, there was a popular trend of wearing oxfords without laces.
-This became so popular that shoemakers were making oxfords with stretchy gore under the tongue so that they would hug the foot like a loafer; the laces were made to be removed.
-See below for a laceless, off-white suede full brogue version:
+Around 2010-2011, there was a popular trend of wearing oxfords without laces.
+This became so popular that shoemakers made oxfords with stretchy gore under the tongue to hug the foot like a loafer; the laces were made to be removed.
+See below for a laceless, off-white suede full brogue version.

 This author once owned a gorgeous pair of caramel-ish tan cap-toe oxfords made in this way.
-Having the option to go laceless or not was great.
-Those shoes got worn into the ground, and sadly they’re no longer with us.
+It was great that you could go laceless or not.
+Sadly, those shoes got worn into the ground, and they’re no longer with us.

-Some folks loved this look, especially without socks.
-Others found it to be affected, the opposite of the sprezzatura it was trying to convey.
+Some loved this look, especially without socks.
+Others found it in poor taste and even the opposite of the sprezzatura it was trying to convey.

-We say that if you’re going to go laceless, do it with a lighter-colored, more casual oxford.
+We suggest that if you’re going to go laceless, do it with a lighter-colored, more casual oxford.
 This is more sartorially logical; dressy black oxfords will look incomplete without laces.

-On the other end of the spectrum, it’s a nice touch to use black ribbon as laces for formal occasions.
+On the other end of the spectrum, using black ribbon as laces for formal occasions (such as a black tie) is a nice touch.

 Oxfords are the most formal shoe available for civilian men in the Western world.
 Generally, they go best with suits and evening wear.